Our History

 Due to the frequent absence of G. K. Wallace on gospel meeting campaigns, young men from the Lakeland School of Preaching were called in to fill in for him and from mid-1974 a student preacher, Jimmy Kennedy, was hired as assistant minister.
 During Jimmy's ministry with G. K. Wallace the average attendance grew to 83 and the contribution averaged $450 per week.

 By 1976 the congregation had accumulated sufficient funds to begin construction of a building and a formal ground-breaking ceremony was held in August of that year.
-Construction was soon completed and dedication services were held on January 30, 1977 in the new building
+Construction was soon completed and dedication services were held on January 30, 1977 in the new building.

-As the congregation continued to grow it employed Barry Elliott as its full-time minister and he served in this position from August 1974 to September 1979 when he moved to North Carolina.
+As the congregation continued to grow, it employed Barry Elliott as its full-time minister and he served in this position from August 1974 to September 1979 when he moved to North Carolina.
 The congregation at this time was averaging 130 in attendance with an average contribution of $1,000.

 Kenneth West Franklin began his long association with Bell Shoals when he joined it as its preacher in 1979.
 During his ministry which, like those who preceded him, he shared with G. K. Wallace, the average attendance increased to 211 and the contribution averaged $3,378.

-Growth was such that the congregation's leadership soon foresaw the need for a larger plant.
-It had already outgrown its existing classroom, library, office and storeroom facilities, and studies showed that a large growth in population was expected and there were many thousands within easy traveling distance of the existing property.
-The decision was made to build an auditorium which would seat approximately four hundred fifty with the capability of being expanded to seat seven hundred fifty.
+Growth was such that the congregation’s leadership soon foresaw the need for a larger plant.
+It had already outgrown its existing classroom, library, office and storeroom facilities, and studies showed that a large growth in population was expected and there were many thousands within easy travelling distance of the existing property.
+The decision was made to build an auditorium which would seat approximately four hundred and fifty people with the capability of being expanded to seat seven hundred and fifty.
 Additional classrooms and larger fellowship facilities were included in the planning.

 Mission and Outreach Programs